rmrfus/keurig-2-port/README.md

 ## Wiring

-RJ11 jack.
+RJ22 jack (not RJ11!).
 Looking from the top of pins:
 - Black - always 3.3V
 - Red - always 3.3V
 - Green - UART TX.
 3.3V in normal state.
 9600.
 8N1